ShadowTraffic/shadowtraffic-serverless/README.md

 # shadowtraffic-serverless

 Run ShadowTraffic by invoking a URL.
-Powered by Terraform
+Powered by Terraform.

 ## Up and running